devil-cod/Transaction-Service/README.md

 Documentation :

+1:Health check api is integrated to check the connection with data base and a data source configuration is also there to set the database driver,username,password in config file.

 2 Apis Are integrated with required Authorization (Json Web Authentication )

 1: @GET(/api/v1/transaction) Query(optional = true) to Get All the Transaction and filter it by date